-What Health Risks do Mice Pose?
+What Health Risks Do Mice Pose?

 A mouse or rodent problem can pose many health risks to your family and pets.
-To prevent these health risks from escalating, you need to call a professional pest service within your zip code.
+To prevent these risks from escalating, you need to call a professional pest control service within your zip code.

-Are there Other Risks of Having a Mouse Problem?
+Are There Other Risks of Having a Mouse Problem?

-Another problem mice create is they chew on everything! this includes the electrical wiring inside your home.
+Another problem mice create is they chew on everything!
+This includes the electrical wiring inside your home.
 Often a mouse chewing through electrical wiring is the reason behind many tragic house fires.